sitereconlogo

 If you charge your service based on area, multiply the sum by the service cost per square foot.

 You can also estimate the time to complete a service in your area.
 Find the reciprocal of the expected production rate and multiply it by the total area.
-Or simply, divide the area for service by production rate.
+Or divide the area for service by production rate.

 5. Navigating map